Q: What is Electronic Products Recycling Association (EPRA) Saskatchewan?

 Q: Isn’t it important to reuse before recycling?

 A: Absolutely.
 The EPRA Saskatchewan program is designed to manage unwanted electronic products that have exhausted their reuse potential.
-If your electronic items are not at the end of their useful life, you are encouraged to donate them to family members, friends or local charities.
+If your electronic items are not at the end of their useful life, you are encouraged to explore reuse opportunities including donating them to family members, friends or authorized Reuse Organizations.

 Q: How does EPRA Saskatchewan ensure that electronics are recycled responsibly?